 Create an organization assets library

-If your organization needs to store and manage images like photos or logos centrally for all your users to use, you can specify one or more document libraries as an "organization assets library."
-This makes it easier for users to add these assets when they create SharePoint sites and pages.
+If your organization needs to store and manage files for all your users to use, you can specify one or more document libraries on a SharePoint site as an "organization assets library."
+You can create two types of organization assets:

-This feature is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Office 365 US Government plans.
+This feature is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Microsoft 365 US Government plans.

-You can specify up to 30 organization asset libraries for a single organization, however all of these asset libraries must reside in the same site collection.
-You cannot add organization asset libraries from multiple site collections.
+You can specify up to 30 organization asset libraries for a single organization.
+All of these libraries (regardless of type) must be on the same site.
+Only libraries (not folders) can be set as organization asset libraries.

 Use Microsoft PowerShell to specify a library as an organization assets library